till-s/tic-nic/README.md

 If the board is strapped for 'Mode 1' then `LED_ACT` blinks when there is link activity.
 The built-in LEDs signal the link speed and connectivity.
-Consult the datasheet for details an other modes.
+Consult the datasheet for details and other modes.

 LEDs `D2` through `D9` are controlled by the FPGA and the firmware uses them to indicate the following status.